Question analysis of the 2017 KS2 Math SATs: What's In and What's Out [15-Point Guide]

 Pupils also needed to be familiar with multiplying numbers by 1,000 and using facts to multiply mentally.

-7. Multi-step problems combined several concepts or operations
+7. Multi-step problem SATs questions combined several concepts or operations

 They appeared in several guises.
 Question 12 in paper 3 is a good example of this.
 It incorporates both the need to identify an operation as well as fluency with multiplication and division.
 In this question pupils needed to be comfortable with both multiplication and division in order to be able to check and explain their answers.

-8. It’s time to really nail percentages in your school
+8. It’s time to nail percentages well before KS2 SATs

-Problems involving the calculation of percentages popped up three times in the Arithmetic Paper and were present in Paper 2.
+Problems involving the calculation of percentages popped up three times in the Arithmetic Paper and were present in one of the Reasoning Papers.
 And some of these were complex percentages such as 45% not just 10%.
 As ever, pupils were also tested on how to calculate percentages that required more than one step to get an accurate answer.

 We know that a basic understanding of percentages still eludes many adults despite it being so important in life; make next year the year your school really gets percentages!